 - 4 drops tea tree essential oil

-- To grind oats, place oats in a blender or food processor and pulse until oats reach a flour-like consistency.
-Combine the bentonite clay and oats in a small bowl ( do not use metal utensils or bowl when working with bentonite clay).
+- To grind the oats, place them in a blender or food processor and pulse until they reach a flour-like consistency.
+Combine the bentonite clay and oat flour in a small bowl ( do not use metal utensils when working with bentonite clay).

 - Add in just enough water to make a paste, then add in the tea tree oil and stir to combine.